thorsten-k/test-eap8/README.md

 		INSERT INTO SecurityMenu (id,view_id,parent_id) VALUES (1,1,NULL)
 		INSERT INTO SecurityMenu (id,view_id,parent_id) VALUES (2,2,1)

-- Execute TestSecurityMenu, this will try to retrieve the SecurityMenu entry with id=2
+- Execute **TestSecurityMenu**, this will try to retrieve the SecurityMenu entry with id=2 with the following SQL statements

+		select s1_0.id,s1_0.parent_id,s1_0.view_id from SecurityMenu s1_0 where s1_0.id=?
+		select s1_0.id,s1_0.parent_id,s1_0.view_id from SecurityMenu s1_0 where s1_0.id=?
+		select s1_0.id,s1_0.code from SecurityView s1_0 where s1_0.id=?
+		select s1_0.id,s1_0.code from SecurityView s1_0 where s1_0.id=?

 - You will geth the error

 		HHH000327: Error performing load command: org.hibernate.sql.exec.ExecutionException:
 		A problem occurred in the SQL executor : Error advancing (next) ResultSet position

+		jakarta.ejb.EJBException: jakarta.persistence.PersistenceException:
+		Converting `org.hibernate.sql.exec.ExecutionException` to JPA `PersistenceException` :
+		A problem occurred in the SQL executor : Error advancing (next) ResultSet position

-- Stop JBoss, remove the statement-section in the datasource, start JBoss and try again.
+- Stop JBoss, remove the statement-section in the datasource, start JBoss and try again (it should work without errors)